GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 $

 As all maps are correctly expressed in the same local frame $cal(F)_t$, a given pixel in each one correspond to the same position.
-The idea of averaging #acr("DoA") maps translates that each time step brings equal information about the presence of sources.
+The idea of averaging #doa maps translates that each time step brings equal information about the presence of sources.
 Thus, the intersection of the different cones will have the highest scores which appears reasonable.

 However, in certain trajectories, averaging leads to artifacts that harden the clustering task performed to extract the final detection results.